rkdarst/scicomp/tut/profiling/profiling.rst

 - Step 1: have a good, clean program that works correctly.

+- Step 1.5: Have a reproducible function or script to run

+  - Fast, and demonstrates the bottlenecks

 .. epigraph::

    Remember, the whole point of this is that you should write good